University of New Hampshire

 A single course can satisfy multiple requirements for the major.

-Major department courses taken to satisfy major requirements cannot be used to satisfy Discovery category requirements, with the exception of PHIL 412, which may be used to satisfy both.
+Major department courses may not be used to satisfy Discovery category requirements except in the case of a second or dual major and with the exception of PHIL 412, which may be used to satisfy both.
 For students who entered the University under the General Education Program, courses used to satisfy major requirements may also be used to satisfy general education requirements.

 Students may add to the above major a special-interest program of value in planning for postgraduate education or entry into such areas as law, medicine, business, education, theology, or social work.
 Special advisers are prepared to provide informal counsel to philosophy majors interested in these areas.